 Human vagina contains numerous amounts of bacteria, most of them are good bacteria and others are bad.
 Perfect proportions of these two are required to maintain the ph of vagina.
 In BV, amount of bad bacteria increases.

 An unprotected sex can lead to various health problems.
 BV is one of them.
 It is not a sexually transmitted disease, but prepuce of male penis works as a reservoir of multiple pathogens.
 These bacteria are not problematic for the male but during the course of sex, they can reach to the female vagina and can produce bacterial vaginosis.

 Multiple sex partners:

 This is again not a direct cause of bacterial vaginosis.
 But multiple partners for sex leads to various infections.
-Bacterial vaginosis is one of them.
+BV is one of them.

 Female partner sex:

 With unknown causes, it has been found in the observation that BV is 60% more common with lesbian sex partners.

 Douching is a vaginal instrument which is used in some part of the world to wash vagina and for the sexual purpose.
 Washing vagina with forceful water interferes with vaginal bacteria proportions.